fehler001/COM3D2.ChangeYotogiSpeed.Plugin/README.md

 #### Adjust field of view
 In perspective view:
 'Right Alt'+ '[', 'Right Alt' + ']' to adjust field of view
 'Right Alt' + 'backslash' to reset field of view to 35

+Neither two of above works in karaoke mode